 Before we dive in, please bear with me while I explain the background to this post about the best wedding photographers in Ireland.
 I hope it helps any couple who are keen to get a videographer’s perspective.

 This post is entirely subjective.
 It’s just my opinion.
-It’s also UNFINISHED and it should be considered a work in progress.
+Also, it should be considered a work in progress.
 I still have more leading Irish wedding photographers to add.
 So, if you are a photographer and don’t see yourself mentioned here, please don’t get offended and not talk to me the next time we meet!

 There is little value in listing the literally hundreds of Irish-based wedding photographers that I have worked with to date.
 Where’s the sense in that?
-So what I’m trying to do here is prioritise the photographers that have a similar approach and style to me.
+So what I’m trying to do here is prioritise the best wedding photographers in Ireland that have a similar approach and style to me.
 Oh, and those who are great to work with too!

-OK, let’s dive in now and see who I consider to be among the best wedding photographers in Ireland (that I’ve worked with so far).
+OK, let’s dive in now and see who I consider being among the best Irish-based wedding photographers (that I’ve worked with so far).